AMBS Financial Aid for Canadians

 The financial aid program at Anabaptist Mennonite Biblical Seminary is based primarily on need.
 All admitted students, regardless of course load, are eligible to apply for financial aid.

-Full tuition scholarships, called the Church Leadership Award and the Next Generation Scholarship, are based on demonstration of potential for strong church leadership.
+Full tuition scholarships, called the Church Leadership Award and the Next Generation Scholarship, are awarded on demonstration of potential for strong church leadership.
 They provide full tuition grants for up to three years in the Master of Divinity program and up to two years in a Master of Arts program.
 The Next Generation Scholarship also includes a stipend to assist with living expenses.